lukasroegner/homebridge-dyson-pure-cool/README.md

 **ipAddress**: Local IP address of the device.

 **serialNumber**: Serial number of the device.

+**credentials** (optional): By default, the Dyson API is contacted to retrieve required information of the devices.
+However, you can also store credentials of each device in this property.
+If you do that for ALL of the devices, the Dyson API is no longer used, the connection can be directly established with the credentials.
+To retrieve the credentials, run the plugin without credentials.
+The credentials will then be printed out in the logs for each device.

 **enableAutoModeWhenActivating**: If set to true, the Auto mode is enabled when you activate the device in the Home app.
 Defaults to `false`.